Hornets take on the Knicks on 3-game skid

 Charlotte, North Carolina; Friday, 7 p.m.
 EST

-The Hornets have gone 4-13 against Eastern Conference opponents.
-Charlotte is 4- when it turns the ball over less than its opponents and averages 13.9 turnovers per game.
+The Hornets are 4-13 in Eastern Conference games.
+Charlotte ranks third in the Eastern Conference in rebounding averaging 45.2 rebounds.
+Mason Plumlee leads the Hornets with 9.2 boards.

-The Knicks are 8-6 against Eastern Conference opponents.
-New York is 7-9 in games decided by 10 or more points.
+The Knicks are 8-6 in conference matchups.
+New York ranks ninth in the Eastern Conference with 23.6 assists per game led by Jalen Brunson averaging 6.2.

-The teams square off for the second time this season.
-The Knicks won the last matchup 134-131 in overtime on Oct.
-26, with Jalen Brunson scoring 27 points in the win.
+The teams meet for the second time this season.
+The Knicks won 134-131 in overtime in the last matchup on Oct.
+26.

-TOP PERFORMERS: Mason Plumlee is averaging 9.5 points, 9.2 rebounds and 4.1 assists for the Hornets.
-Kelly Oubre Jr. is averaging 21.5 points over the last 10 games for Charlotte.
+TOP PERFORMERS: Kelly Oubre Jr. is shooting 31.9% from beyond the arc with 2.3 made 3-pointers per game for the Hornets, while averaging 20.4 points, 5.4 rebounds and 1.6 steals.
+P.J.
+Washington is shooting 43.2% and averaging 16.6 points over the last 10 games for Charlotte.

-Brunson is averaging 20.5 points and 6.2 assists for the Knicks.
-Julius Randle is averaging 22.3 points over the last 10 games for New York.
+Julius Randle averages 2.3 made 3-pointers per game for the Knicks, scoring 21.6 points while shooting 33.7% from beyond the arc.
+Brunson is averaging 21 points and six assists over the past 10 games for New York.

 INJURIES: Hornets: LaMelo Ball: out (ankle), Gordon Hayward: out (shoulder), Mark Williams: out (ankle), Cody Martin: out (quad), Dennis Smith Jr.: out (ankle).